Mentors Are Career Dynamite – If You Can Find One

 Lindz, a 31-year-old in the entertainment industry, adds that if an individual can speak to your experience, they may inherently have less capacity to act as a mentor.

-"As a queer and trans nonbinary person, I can say I’ve only ever had one trans mentor and it was just an okay fit.
-Marginalized folks have far less access to mentorship because the people who can help them best are probably also marginalized in similar ways and are busy fighting their own battles, let alone helping someone come up through theirs."
+"As a queer and trans non-binary person, I can say I’ve only ever had one trans mentor and it was just an okay fit.
+Marginalised folks have far less access to mentorship because the people who can help them best are probably also marginalised in similar ways and are busy fighting their own battles, let alone helping someone come up through theirs."

 “

-Adding mentorship on top of day-to-day tasks is hard enough, let alone when someone is already burned out.
-You want to prioritize it, of course, but it's a hard thing to juggle sometimes.
+Adding mentorship on top of day-by-day tasks is hard enough, let alone when someone is already burnt out.
+You want to prioritise it, of course, but it's a hard thing to juggle sometimes.

 Alexis, 27